sancons20/calendar-card-pro/docs/workflow.md

 - Modify files in the `src/` directory (TypeScript).
 - Follow modular architecture:
-  - Add new utilities to appropriate module files
+  - Add new utilities to appropriate module files in the correct subfolder
   - Create new utility files in the appropriate folders when necessary
   - Keep main component file focused on orchestration
 - Run: